 Mr. Field leads a team of accounting and business professionals who oversee all financial activities of the company.
 He has over 20 years of business experience working as a chartered accountant in Nova Scotia, New Brunswick and Quebec, and has 15 plus years of experience with the Walsh Group of companies.
 Mr. Field received his CA designation in 1978 in Nova Scotia, left Raymond Chabot Grant Thornton in 1992, and joined Walsh Automation shortly thereafter.
 Mr. Field transferred from the Walsh Group to Forensic Technology in 1999.

 Mr. Carreiro leads a team of marketing professionals responsible for product planning and management, market analysis and strategy, channel support, marketing communications and go-to-market activities.
 He has over 30 years of experience in the sales and marketing of high-technology products and services.
 He kicked off his career as a technical writer and advanced to roles in marketing, business development, sales operations and now, senior management.
 Mr. Carreiro made significant contributions and gained his experience at such companies as AES Data, SR Telecom and Nortel Networks.

-As Director of Operations, Mr. Venegas manages several teams, including Supply Chain and Production, Test and Validation, Software Deployment, Information Technology and the Program Management Office.
+As Vice President of Operations, Mr. Venegas manages several teams, including Supply Chain and Production, Test and Validation, Software Deployment, Information Technology and the Program Management Office.
 With more than 20 years of national and international professional experience in the technology industry, he has been a driving force behind the cutting-edge innovation, operational efficiency and outstanding products for which Forensic Technology is known.
 Member of the Order of Engineers of Quebec, Mr. Venegas holds a Bachelor of Industrial Engineering from the Université de Montréal’s École Polytechnique (1996).